-- 19.1 This CSO applies to all Contracts with an estimated value above the Upper Threshold of £100,000.
-Please also see CSO 10.8 (Concession Contracts (and Contracts with nil value to the Council)) with regards to estimating the value of such contracts. - 19.2 For all Contracts: - 19.2.1 the procurement may (where it is lawful to do so) be carried out using a suitable Existing Framework Agreement but otherwise must be carried out in accordance with this CSO; - 19.2.2 the procurement must be conducted in accordance with relevant UK/EU Procurement Law; - 19.2.3 all Contracts must be advertised as detailed below; - 19.2.4 Once awarded, the details of the Contract must be published on both the Council's Existing Contracts Register in-line with the Local Government Transparency Code 2015 (and any subsequent amendments), as well as Contracts Finder in-line with Crown Commercial Services guidance.
+19.1 This CSO applies to all Contracts with an estimated value above the Upper Threshold of £100,000.
+Please also see CSO 10.8 (Concession Contracts (and Contracts with nil value to the Council)) with regard to estimating the value of such contracts.

+19.2 For all Contracts:

+- the procurement may (where it is lawful to do so) be carried out using a suitable Existing Framework Agreement but otherwise must be carried out in accordance with this CSO; - the procurement must be conducted in accordance with relevant UK / associated Procurement Law; - 19.2.3 all Contracts must be advertised as detailed below; - 19.2.4 Once awarded, the details of the Contract must be published on both the Council's Existing Contracts Register in-line with the Local Government Transparency Code 2015 (and any subsequent amendments), as well as Contracts Finder in-line with Crown Commercial Services guidance.

-Contracts below the relevant EU Threshold
+Contracts below the relevant UK Procurement Threshold

-- 19.3 Where the value of the Contract is below the relevant EU Threshold: - 19.3.1 there is no requirement to place a Contract Notice in the OJEU, but an advertisement must be placed via the e-Tendering System and also on Contracts Finder; - 19.3.2 selection of Providers using a SQ is not permitted, other than for work Contracts and Social and Other Services Contracts, where an SQ may be used for Contracts with a value exceeding that of the EU Threshold for Services and Supplies.
+- 19.3 Where the value of the Contract is below the relevant UK Procurement Threshold: - 19.3.1 there is no requirement to publish public procurement notices through

+Find a Tender, but an advertisement must be placed via the e-Tendering System and also on Contracts Finder;

+19.3.2 selection of Providers using a SQ is not permitted, other than for work Contracts and Social and Other Services Contracts, where an SQ may be used for Contracts with a value exceeding that of the UK Procurement Threshold for Services and Supplies.

-Contracts above the relevant EU Threshold
+Contracts above the relevant UK Procurement Threshold

-- 19.4 Where the value of the Contract is at or above the relevant EU Threshold: - 19.4.1 save where the PCR 2015 permit a PIN to be used as a call of competition, a Contract Notice must be placed both in the OJEU and on Contracts Finder;

-- 19.4.2 selection of Providers using a SQ is permitted; - 19.4.2 save where the Contract is for services that fall into the LTR category, the procurement must follow one of the procedures set out in the PCR 2015, namely: - the Open Procedure (Regulation 27); - the Restricted Procedure (Regulation 28); - the Competitive Procedure with Negotiation (Regulation 29); - the Competitive Dialogue (Regulation 30); or - the Innovation Partnership (Regulation 31).
+- 19.4 Where the value of the Contract is at or above the relevant UK Procurement Threshold: - 19.4.1 save where UK Procurement Law permits a PIN to be used as a call for competition, a Contract Notice must be placed through Find a Tender and on Contracts Finder; - 19.4.2 selection of Providers using a SQ is permitted; - 19.4.2 save where the Contract is for services that fall into the LTR category, the procurement must follow one of the procedures set out in the PCR 2015, namely: - the Open Procedure (PCR 2015 Regulation 27); - the Restricted Procedure (PCR 2015 Regulation 28); - the Competitive Procedure with Negotiation (PCR 2015 Regulation 29); - the Competitive Dialogue (PCR 2015 Regulation 30); or - the Innovation Partnership (PCR 2015 Regulation 31).

-The Responsible Officer must seek advice from Commercial Services prior to determining which route to follow.
+The Responsible Officer must seek advice from Commercial Services and/or Legal Services prior to determining which route to follow.

-19.5 A notice communicating the decision to award a Contract must be sent to each Bidder and a standstill period of 10 working days observed prior to entering into the Contract.
-Where an award of Contract is to be approved by Cabinet, the 10-day standstill period cannot commence until post-decision call in is complete.
+19.5 A notice communicating the decision to award a Contract must be sent to each Bidder and a standstill period of 10 calendar days (excluding Bank Holidays) observed prior to entering into the Contract.
+Where an award of Contract is to be approved by Cabinet, the 10-day standstill period cannot commence until post-decision call-in is complete.